iRyllB/electricity-billing-system/problems.md

-PROBLEM 1: creating account is not casesensetive, but not allow numbers
-          number shoould jsut be number
-PROBLEM 2: updating details especially on number and adress must not be blank
+PROBLEM 1:  creating account should not be case sensetive, should not allow numbers (UNASIGNED) PROBLEM 2: updating details especially on number and adress must not be blank
-          number should jsut be number
+          number should jsut be number (LUIS)

+NEW BILL DETAILS:
+    VAT TAX:
+    DUE DATE: